NJ2020/Image-Compositing/README.md

 ## Motivation

 *One can imagine many potential use cases of it, but I would like to state few, which I can think off the top of my head.
-We all can do things mentioned below, in Adobe Photoshop, but that would require a lot of manual labor, technical skills and a large inference time.*
+We can do all the things mentioned below, in **Adobe Photoshop**, but that would require a lot of **manual labor, technical skills and a high inference time**.*

 - People can create and share their memories just like a collage, for their **personal use.**
-- **Anime industry** can use it to create CGI scenes by skipping the intermediate step of the 3D rendering of an object.
+- **Anime production** can use it to create CGI scenes by skipping the intermediate step of the 3D rendering of an object.

 ___